rkaunismaa/CUDA/README.md

 Going through lesson 3 of the CUDA Training Series.
 In the video '3) CUDA Optimization (1 of 2)' start listening at round 40 minutes, which explains Launch Configuration.
 'GPU Latency Hiding' begins around 51:30.
 (64 warps per multiprocessor maximum) Each warp is 32 threads.

+Wow.
+I have Github CoPilot running and it is amazing what it is able to generate.
+I am going to have to learn how to use it!

+I think I will opt to pay for it once this trial period is over.

+It KNOWS I am writing CUDA code, and it is able to generate CUDA code for me.
+And it has generated some of these comments for me.!
+I am stunned at its predictive abilities.